andrejsharapov/vue3-box-shadows/README.md

 # Vue3 Box-shadows

-Wrapper for [vue-box-shadows](https://github.com/andrejsharapov/vue-box-shadows#vue-box-shadows) for creating beautiful and airy shadows in Vue 3 projects.
+A collection of simple and airy shadows for Vue.js v3 projects.

 ---
 [![discord][discord-img]][discord]